 EduCARE India works to translate UN Sustainable Development Goals into lived reality across select regions of India, one panchayat at a time — creating convergence and intersection of Safety, Health, Environment and Empowerment.

-EduCARE India's SHEE framework directly addresses 14 of the 17 Sustainable Development Goals — translating intergovernmental aspirations into measurable community-level outcomes.
-Click a pillar to see which goals it serves, or click any goal for programme details.
+EduCARE India's SHEE framework addresses all 17 Sustainable Development Goals — translating intergovernmental aspirations into measurable community-level outcomes.
+Click a pillar to see which goals it serves.

 EduCARE India is a community-based organisation working towards the localisation of the United Nations Sustainable Development Goals.
 Currently focused on Kangra District in Himachal Pradesh, with roots across five Indian states, the organisation's work is built on community mobilisation, engagement, and empowerment.